jreijn/jreijn/README.md

 Welcome to my little spot on GitHub!

-- 🔭 I’m currently working on Java on AWS
+- 🔭 I’m currently working on Java, Serverless and Containers on AWS.
 - 🌱 I’m currently learning Kotlin, GraalVM and TypeScript.
 - 👯 I’m looking to collaborate on helping Java devs adopt the serverless mindset.
 - 💬 Ask me about Java, Spring and AWS!